Toroid-io/wekan-gogs/CONTRIBUTING.md

-Do not hesitate to submit an issue or pull request, but please indicate in your
+Do not hesitate to submit an issue or pull request.

-issues:
+Please indicate in your issues:

 - wekan-gogs version:
 - Wekan version: